-As a from the Danish Ecological Council points out, “It does not seem logical that an eco-labelled stove is allowed to pollute 25 times more than a 10 year old truck.”
-They also point out, “In measurements of ultra fine particles in the chimney exhaust of a modern eco-labelled wood stove under ideal operational conditions a higher pollution level than the measurement limit of the equipment was measured… It is therefore a myth that eco-labelled wood stoves under optimal firing conditions do not pollute.”
+A (PDF download) from the Danish Ecological Council points out, “It does not seem logical that an eco-labelled stove is allowed to pollute 25 times more than a 10 year old truck.”
+The report further states, “In measurements of ultra fine particles in the chimney exhaust of a modern eco-labelled wood stove under ideal operational conditions a higher pollution level than the measurement limit of the equipment was measured… It is therefore a myth that eco-labelled wood stoves under optimal firing conditions do not pollute.”

 Certification tests also vary by country. that sent the same wood stove to different countries in North America and Europe for certification testing concluded, “the environmental acceptance of a specific wood stove, based on emission testing in different countries, gives a random outcome.”

 Emissions from both newer non-catalytic and catalytic wood stoves increase over time due to physical degradation of the stoves from use.
 Within five years the particulate emissions from a catalytic stove may reach the level of an older, uncertified conventional wood stove.
 According to a for the US EPA, “over the normal life of the catalyst, the average performance of the heater will be similar to that of a non-catalyst heater that does not change its emission performance as significantly with time.”